8 Effective Parenting Tips That Work

 If a child lives with praise, he learns to appreciate.

 If a child lives with fairness, he learns justice.

 If a child lives with security, he learns to have faith.

 If a child lives with approval, he learns to like himself.

 If a child lives with acceptance and friendship, he learns to find love in the world.”

 So, note the way you treat your kids the next time and look up this poem. 🙂

 All the best, and Happy Parenting. 🙂

 As a parent, what are your good parenting habits?
-Share your effective parenting tips so others benefit from them.
-If you are not a parent yet, what do you feel are or were the best parenting skills of your parents?
-Share in the comments.
+Share your effective parenting tips in the comments so others benefit from them.